-We aim to plan and deliver a curriculum that meets the needs of all individuals and groups of children.
+We aim to plan and deliver a broad and balanced curriculum that meets the needs of all individuals and groups of children.
 We do this through:

-- ✓ setting suitable learning challenges; - ✓ responding to children's diverse learning needs; - ✓ overcoming potential barriers to learning and assessments for individuals and groups of pupils; - ✓ providing other curricular opportunities outside the National Curriculum to meet the needs of individuals or groups of children.(This includes speech and language therapy, support for children with EAL via EMTAS, links to other agencies eg. CAMHSS, ASCETS, Educational Phycologist, support via the school nurse, PSA
+- ✓ setting suitable learning challenges; - ✓ responding to children's diverse learning needs; - ✓ overcoming potential barriers to learning and assessments for individuals and groups of pupils; - ✓ providing other curricular opportunities outside the National Curriculum to meet the needs of individuals or groups of children.
+(This includes speech and language therapy, support for children with EAL via EMTAS, links to other agencies eg. CAMHS, ASCETS, BOSS, Educational Phycologist, support via the school nurse, PSA.